 - compassionate, non-judgmental perspective

-If you would like to know more about what Counseling has to offer, feel free to give us a call, drop us an e-mail or note, or just stop by our offices.
-Regardless of the question, issue, situation or experience you bring, we welcome and invite you to come talk with us.
+If you would like to know more about what Counseling has to offer, feel free to give me a call, drop me an e-mail or note, or just stop by my office.
+Regardless of the question, issue, situation or experience you bring, I welcome and invite you to come talk with me.

 Hesston College counselors